zauberzeug/rosys/docs/examples/hardware.md

 ## Robot Brain

 The [Zauberzeug Robot Brain](https://zauberzeug.com/robot-brain.html) is an industrial-grade controller which combines artificial intelligence with machinery.
-It has a build in ESP32 microcontroller with [Lizard](https://lizard.dev/) installed to do the actual hardware communication in realtime.
+It has a built-in ESP32 microcontroller with [Lizard](https://lizard.dev/) installed to do the actual hardware communication in realtime.

-Serial communication is used to send and receive messages between the build-in NVidia Jetson and the microcontroller.
+Serial communication is used to send and receive messages between the built-in NVidia Jetson and the microcontroller.
-You can call `SerialCommunication.is_possible()` to automatically switch between a simulation and real hardware.
+You can call `SerialCommunication.is_possible()` to automatically switch between simulation and real hardware.
 The module `WheelsHardware` expects a `RobotBrain`, which controls the `SerialCommunication` with the microcontroller.

 ```python